 Learn more about the stories and history of Dubois at the absolutely charming Dubois Museum.
 It’s located right next door to the National Bighorn Sheep Center, which is dedicated to the largest wintering herd of bighorn sheep in North America.
 If you visit in the fall or winter, you can take a tour to spot the bighorn rams as they fight to catch the eye of the ewes.
 Bet you didn’t imagine that the wildlife of your Yellowstone experience would only get better in the neighboring town!Bighorn sheep near Dubois Photo: Bill Sincavage

 After all that learning, you’ll surely be ready to sit down for a meal.
-Grab a burger and a slice of pie at the Cowboy Cafe, then stroll the wooden sidewalks of town to relax into the pace of quiet Wyoming life.
+Grab a meal to remember at Cowboy Cafe, then stroll the wooden sidewalks of town to relax into the pace of quiet Wyoming life.
 If you’re lucky, local pianist Monte Baker will be tickling the keys on a sidewalk piano to really set the tone for your Dubois afternoon.
 Be sure to step into the shops on the main street of Rams Horn, as the work of local artists will leave you in awe.
 When the time comes for dinner, treat yourself to a special meal at the Lone Buffalo, then settle in for a peaceful night in your own personal cabin at Jakey’s Fork Homestead.

 DAY 2: GREATER YELLOWSTONE ADVENTURES